DR Congo National Football Team at World Cup 2026

 Head Coach: Sébastien Desabre

-Desabre has guided DR Congo through the most difficult stage of the cycle, including the African play-offs and the inter-confederation win over Jamaica.
+Desabre has guided DR Congo through the most difficult stage of the phase, including the African play-offs and the inter-confederation win over Jamaica.
 His work has given the Leopards a clearer structure, stronger defensive habits, and belief that they can compete with more decorated nations.

 Head Coach